Nonparametric estimation in random coefficients binary choice models: SUPPLEMENTAL APPENDIX FOR ``NONPARAMETRIC ESTIMATION IN RANDOM COEFFICIENTS BINARY CHOICE MODELS''

 \begin{proof}[\textupandbold{Proof of Theorem~\ref{t7}}] We first prove that the Lyapounov condition holds: there exists $\delta>0$ such that for $N$ going to infinity,

 (see, e.g. Billingsley, 1995).
 We start from deriving a lower bound on ${\rm var}\left(Z_{N}(b)\right)$.
-Since $\xE[Z_{N}(b)]$ converges to $f_{\beta}^-(b)$, it is enough to obtain a lower bound on { } Using \eqref{einfty} and Lemma \ref{l1}, we see that there exists a constant $C$ such that
+Since $\xE[Z_{N}(b)]$ converges to $f_{\beta}^-(b)$, it is enough to obtain a lower bound on { } With similar computations as \eqref{KL2bound}, using as well \eqref{ein4}, we know that there exists a constant $C$ such that